WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 .. warning::
     The endeffector is the part of the robot that is attached to the end of the last joint and that is typically used to interact with the environment.
-    But for the pybullet_industrial package interaction with the environment is handled by the EndeffectorTool class.
+    But for the pybullet_industrial package interaction with the environment is handled by the :class:`EndeffectorTool` class.
 This means that the endeffector refers in this case to the end of the robot's flange.

 The pybullet_industrial package provides interfaces for setting and measuring the state of the endeffector.
 These interfaces make it possible to set the desired position and orientation of the endeffector and to measure the current position and orientation of the endeffector.